ekr/minq/README.md

 ============================
 Minq is a minimal implementation of QUIC, as documented at https://quicwg.github.io/.
-Minq partly implements draft-04 (it advertises -04 but it's actually more like the editor's copy).
+Minq partly implements draft-04 (it advertises -04 but it's actually more like the editor's copy) with TLS 1.3 draft-21.

 Currently it will do: